Mike Toglia Preview, Player Props: Rockies vs. Braves

-On Tuesday, Mike Toglia (batting .235 in his past 10 games) and the Colorado Rockies play the Atlanta Braves, whose starting pitcher will be Charlie Morton.
-First pitch is at 8:40 PM ET.
+Mike Toglia and his .316 on-base percentage over his past 10 games (80 points higher than his season-long percentage), will be in action for the Colorado Rockies against the Atlanta Braves and Darius Vines on August 30 at 8:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Braves.
+In his most recent game he had a hitless performance (0-for-3) against the Braves.

 Mike Toglia Game Info & Props vs. the Braves